fourscoreandmore/fourscoreandmore.org/scores-of-scores/lieder-corpus-project.md

 **Got any timesaving tips?**

 I sure do!
 The main one is to look out for any repetitions, either exact or partial.
 If a whole section is repeated then that’s obvious: copy and paste!
 Often you’ll find more equivocal cases.
 For instance, many of these songs have a repeating accompaniment pattern; it may be worth copying one over and changing the pitches if the pattern is exact, the voice leading between notes is close, and you are careful to work through systematically.
-Otherwise copy and paste might cause more problems than it’s worth …
+Otherwise copy and paste might cause more problems than it’s worth.

 **Is this good for me?**

 Absolutely!
 Apart from helping the music community, encoders benefit from the task of copy-editing music itself – musicians have written out scores as part of their education for as long as records exist.
 The story of Wagner copying out Beethoven’s Ninth Symphony twice stands as a famous testament to this.
+If you want to take the pedagogical side further, then check out [these suggested exercises](/scores-of-scores/learn-by-doing).

 **I eat 1,500 songs for breakfast, when are we going to do the rest?**